 The word “Sincerely” felt too formal for a conversation among equals.
 It conveyed to me a level of earnestness that I knew would fade over time.
 All the variations of “Best,” felt wrong for covid.
 Best regards?
 Right now??
 In this

 economy pandemic?
 “Talk to you later,” promised too much.
 Would I, and when?
 Too risky.
-“Have a good day,” felt like an omen considering we seemed to crest new waves of outbreaks with such frequency that was hard to predict how my message would land.
+“Have a good day,” felt like an omen.
+We seemed to crest new waves of outbreaks with such frequency that was hard to predict how my message would land.

 I wanted something that was short and to the point.
 I wanted to communicate empathy.
 I wanted to acknowledge that I had little control over their day-to-day successes.
 The phrase I settled on, “Take care,” landed and stuck immediately.
 The word “care” felt like something we’d all be doing for quite some time.
 We needed to care for our own health, and our families, during this critical time.
 We needed care for our wellbeing in an economy that people in power repeatedly refused to put on hold.
 Take care was a small wish for the people I’d encounter by email or phone during the many weeks and months ahead.
 It’s one that I’ve used almost every day since.